Jafner/Jafner.net/homelab/nas/README.md

 4. Wait 12-16 hours (for 8 TB disk).
 5. Remove and re-insert the disk.

+## Perform a large copy operation in the background
+0. `cd ~` for consistent placement of `nohup.out`
+1. Use `nohup cp -rv /mnt/[from_pool]/[from_dataset]/ /mnt/[to_pool]/[to_dataset]` (pay attention to trailing slashes) to run the copy in the background.
+This will persist closing the terminal and completely closing the SSH connection.
+2. Use `cmdwatch du -h ~/nohup.out` to watch the size of the log file increase (to confirm it is still copying)
+3. Use `tail -f ~/nohup.out` to follow the actual logs.
+The original command writes to this file in batches when it is in the background, so don't expect it to be as smooth as running the command in the foreground.

 # Services
 ## S.M.A.R.T.
 All values default.